 Driving anywhere in New Zealand can take hours, but in places further north of Auckland are unforgettable adventures and landscapes you couldn't even begin to imagine.

-Continue reading below for my favourite activities and attractions north of Auckland.
+Enough about transportation, though; continue reading below for my favourite activities and attractions north of Auckland.

 The Poor Knights Islands is a marine reserve located off the east coast north of Auckland.
 No one has lived on the islands since the early 1800s.